danvc/schoology/README.md

 ## API methods
 All methods are served in the following URL path in the application: `/api/v1/` + `controller` which changes according the business (courses, classes, teachers, etc).
 The `v1` means the version of the current API, which could be deprecated later.
+The idea is to follow the best practices described in https://jsonapi.org

 For this presentation, we have one controller called `courses` and few CRUD methods offered by the URL `/api/v1/courses`.